On the statistics of random-to-top shuffles: Introduction

 \subsection{Background}

-What does a large random permutation ``look like"?
+What characteristics do large random permutations have?
 This question motivates many areas of research in probability.
-Large random permutations have been studied probabilistically using techniques that span algebra, representation theory, and statistics.
-In particular, they have connections to mathematical physics and theoretical computer science.
+Large random permutations are studied using probabilistic, algebraic, and representation-theoretic techniques, with connections to mathematical physics and theoretical computer science.

-A common theme in the study of large permutations is to characterize the mixing properties of certain measures on the symmetric group $S_n$.
-The distributions on $S_n$ which are of interest often arise through card shuffling models.
-An excellent survey of the mathematics of card shuffling is Diaconis' and Fulman's book \cite{MathofShufflingCards}.
-This area has applications to Markov chains, ergodic theory, and group theory in general.
-One way to analyze the mixing of certain shuffles is to consider the statistics of permutations they produce after one or successive iterations.
-Typically, one wants to prove limit theorems for the statistics of these large decks, with varying limiting distributions depending on the asymptotic number of shuffles.
-This discipline is known as permutation statistics.
-It has seen much interest in the context of card shuffling \cite{FulmanEtAl} \cite{FulmanDescents} \cite{Islak} \cite{FulmanRiffleShuffle} and in general.
-It is also a classical subject, having roots back to Montmort in the early 1700s.
+A common theme in this area is the study of probability measures on the symmetric group $S_n$, particularly those which arise through card shuffling models.
+An excellent survey of the mathematics of card shuffling is given in Diaconis and Fulman \cite{MathofShufflingCards}.
+This area has applications to Markov chains, ergodic theory, and group theory.

+One way to analyze the mixing of certain shuffles is through permutation statistics.
+These are numerical features of permutations.
+Establishing limit theorems for statistics as the size of the deck grows is a central goal in this area.
+From a historical standpoint, permutation statistics is a classical subject, and it has seen much recent interest in the context of card shuffling.
+A wonderful exposition of the work in this area can be found in both Section 4 and Section 8.4 of Diaconis and Fulman \cite{MathofShufflingCards}.

-Analyzing mixing times of shuffles is also an active and interesting area of research.
-Mixing times control how many times a shuffle must be iterated before a deck is ``close" to being uniformly random.
-This subject originated in the 1980s and is related to Markov chains and the representation theory of the symmetric group.
-There are many interesting results here such as the ``seven shuffles theorem" of Bayer and Diaconis \cite{BayerDiaconisRiffleShuffle} for riffle shuffles.
+The analysis of mixing times is another interesting area of research.
+This subject, which originated in the 1980s, draws on Markov chain theory and the representations of the symmetric group.
+More specifically, the mixing time of a shuffle is equal to the number of times it must be performed before the distribution of the cards is close to uniform in a suitable metric.
+There are many interesting results in this area such as the ``seven shuffles theorem" of Bayer and Diaconis \cite{BayerDiaconisRiffleShuffle} for riffle shuffles, which are a common way to model how humans shuffle cards.